Opinion

 4

-Dr. Bill Ahearn almost 13 years ago
+Dr. Bill Ahearn over 13 years ago

 Dr. Schlinger is correct, there is no longer debate on the lack of evidence that individuals who are facilitated are not controlling the communications, it is the facilitators.
 Not only is there this (often intended) deception to the family and other care providers such as school personnel but there is also the threat of unfounded accusations by facilitators (while facilitating) of abuse by family members.
 A recent example of this can be found: